unrealwork/axibase-collector/job-generic.md

 | Cron Expression | [Cron Expression](scheduling.md#cron-expressions) determines how frequently the job is executed.
 | Storage | Target ATSD server for sending collected data. |

-Type-specific properties, such as SQL query in JDBC job or CSV parser in FILE job, are specified in nested configuration objects.
+Type-specific properties, such as a SQL query in a JDBC job or a CSV parser in a FILE job, are specified in nested configuration objects.

 ```
 + job-1